WE ARE WATER MN

 Closed Sunday and Monday

 Water has always been an important part of human history.
 See how water impacted the lives of early settlers in Olmsted County, influencing where they lived and how they survived.
-Learn how the City of Rochester would later manipulate the rivers to allow the city to grow.

 SIGN UP FOR DIGITAL RESOURCES FROM KITS